vashudevdhama/vashudevdhama/README.md

 </a> -->

 ### About Me
 I am a final year student at Krishna Institute of Engineering and Technology, Ghaziabad pursuing engineering in Information Technology.
 I have worked on designing, developing and implementing various software projects using Flutter, Python and Unity3D.
-I believe in teamwork and with a broad skill set covering important facets in computer software industry, I am looking for exciting opportunities in the same.
 - 📝 [Resume](https://drive.google.com/file/d/1bvCNcOcHbOtiPsSTawXTTJKPp7qNRYbQ/view)
 #### I'm currently learning:
 - [Data Structure and Algorithm](https://github.com/vashudevdhama/DSA#dsa) concepts.